Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 • Potential for significant upside if P&G stock appreciates substantially

-• Flexibility to choose when to exercise (between years 3 and 10), allowing for tax and income planning
+• Flexibility to choose when to exercise (between years 3 and 10), assisting with income and tax planning

 Cons: